 Transport and Communications Bulletin for Asia and the Pacific

-The Transport and Communications Bulletin for Asia and the Pacific is a peer-reviewed journal published every year since 1950 by the Transport Division of the United Nations Economic and Social Commission for Asia and the Pacific.
-The main objectives of the Bulletin are to provide a medium for the sharing of knowledge, experiences, ideas, policy options and information on the development of transport infrastructure and services in the Asia-Pacific region; to stimulate policy-oriented research; and to increase awareness of transport policy issues and responses.
-It is hoped that the Bulletin will help to widen and deepen debate on issues of interest and concern in the transport sector.
+The Transport and Communications Bulletin for Asia and the Pacific is a peer-reviewed journal published once a year by the Transport Division (TD) of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).
+The main objectives of the Bulletin are to provide a medium for the sharing of knowledge, experience, ideas, policy options and information on the development of sustainable transport systems and services in the Asia-Pacific region; to stimulate policy-oriented research; and to increase awareness of transport policy issues and responses.
+Each year the Bulletin focuses on a particular theme.

 SDG Progress Assessment Reports